williamngoy/williamngoy/README.md

-- 👋 Hi, I’m @Bill William
+- 👋 Hi, I’m @ William lukumbi
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and business
-- 🌱 I’m currently learning data engeneering
+- 🌱 I’m currently learning computer science
 - 💞️ I’m looking to become a data professional
 - 📫 How to reach me : bill120299@gmail.com